rafasl1/rafasl1/README.md

 ### Hi there👋 My name is Rafael :)

 I am a software engineer focused on backend development 👨🏻‍💻, recentlty finished a bachelor's degree in Information Systems at the University of São Paulo (USP).
-Currently, working as a Jr Software Engineer at <a href="https://pagseguro.uol.com.br/#rmcl">Pagseguro</a>, also worked as a developer at <a href="http://www.sintesejr.com.br/index.html">Síntese Jr</a>.
+Currently, working as a Mid Level Software Engineer at <a href="https://www.b3.com.br/pt_br/">B3</a>, also worked as a Software Engineer at <a href="https://pagseguro.uol.com.br/#rmcl">Pagseguro</a> and as a developer at <a href="http://www.sintesejr.com.br/index.html">Síntese Jr</a>.
 <br>
 In my spare time I like to play video games, play bass and draw some stuff.<br>